Yashasava/Cloud-Project/README.md

 5. jenkins - for fetcing code from s3 build and deploying docker

-6. Docker - for creating a nodejs application container
+6. Docker - for creating a Flask application container